henrydavel/arealytics/README.md

 * ~/persist_api.http
 *  ~/lookup.http
 (be sure to set you environment to local)
+You will be able to test all REST-calls.
+Most of the business logic is kept in the db in the form of stored procedures.

 Basic Auth was set up for this and the username password is configured in the application.properties (
 >spring.security.user.name=drinker